-Senate Bill 253 aims to clarify and establish the jurisdiction of the state over juvenile matters on federal enclaves in Wisconsin.
-The bill stipulates that the state retains concurrent jurisdiction over any juvenile aged 10 years or older who is alleged to be delinquent or in need of protection or services.
+Senate Bill 253 aims to clarify and establish the jurisdiction of the state of Wisconsin over juvenile matters occurring on federal enclaves.
+The bill stipulates that the state will retain concurrent jurisdiction over any juvenile aged 10 years or older who is alleged to be delinquent or in need of protection or services.
 Additionally, it mandates that the governor must accept retrocession of jurisdiction over such juvenile matters if offered by the appropriate federal authority.
-This retrocession process is to be documented and filed with the secretary of state and the county register of deeds.
+This retrocession process is intended to ensure that the state can effectively address juvenile issues that arise on federal lands.

 Statutes affected: